infinum/android-sentinel/tool-networkemulator-okhttp/README.md

 val client = clientBuilder.build()
 ```

-⚠️ **Warning**: This approach still bundles the Network Emulator code in release builds.
-Prefer using build variants and `debugImplementation` for cleaner separation.
+⚠️ **Warning**: This approach still bundles the Network Emulator code in release builds. **Prefer using the no-op module** (Option 1 above) or build variants with `debugImplementation` for cleaner separation.

 ### Programmatic Access